Evidence

 March 22, 2017

-This article outlines ten evidence-informed, practical tips stemming from a review of the literature that will enable health care stakeholders to use technology effectively and efficiently while undertaking clinical supervision.
-By highlighting the “how to” aspect, telesupervision can be delivered in the right way, to the right health professional, at the right time
+BASIC DESCRIPTION: This article outlines ten evidence-informed, practical tips stemming from a review of the literature that will enable health care stakeholders to use technology effectively and efficiently while undertaking clinical supervision.
+By highlighting the “how to” aspect, telesupervision can be delivered in the right way, to the right health professional, at the right time.

 Organizational readiness and rehabilitation professionals’ views on integrating telerehabilitation into service delivery and students’ clinical training: A qualitative study (EN)